-I am a research scientist and mother of two.
+I am a research scientist and mother of three.
 I was born in Chicago, but for the past 10 years I have lived in the San Francisco Bay Area with my software engineer husband (a cliché, I know).

 I love digging into the scientific literature and summarizing research findings.
 In this blog, I try to present an unbiased and sane take on research topics of interest to soon-to-be and new parents.